Deals

 What it does:

 Vitamin E functions primarily as an antioxidant, helping guard cells against free radicals.
-It also supports the production of red blood cells, which encourage the delivery of nutrients to the rest of the body, and aids in the absorption and use of vitamins A and K, iron, and selenium.
+It also supports the production of red blood cells, which encourages the delivery of nutrients to the rest of the body, and supports the immune system.*

 How to get it: